Claus Guth made his Royal Opera debut in 2014, directing Die Frau ohne Schatten.

 Guth was born in Frankfurt and studied philosophy, German literature and theatre at the Ludwig-Maximilians University in Munich, and theatre and opera directing at the Munich Hochschule.
 He has since worked for major European opera houses and has won renown for his innovative productions of classic operas.
-Productions include Der fliegende Holländer (Bayreuth), Die Meistersinger von Nürnberg (Semperoper Dresden), Der Ring des Nibelungen (Hamburg State Opera), Mozart’s Da Ponte operas (Salzburg Festival), Ariadne auf Naxos, Parsifal and Tristan und Isolde (Zürich Opera), Tannhäuser (Vienna State Opera), Schubert/Ives’s Lazarus and Il ritorno d’Ulisse in patria (Theater an der Wien), Lucio Silla (Barcelona), Un ballo in maschera (Netherlands Opera), Pelléas et Mélisande, Daphne and Il trittico (Frankfurt Opera) and Lohengrin and Die Frau ohne Schatten (La Scala).
-He has also directed many operatic world premieres and contemporary operas, including works by Henze and Berio and Helmut Oehring’s AscheMOND oder The Fairy Queen for Berlin State Opera in 2013.
+Productions include Der fliegende Holländer (Bayreuth), Die Meistersinger von Nürnberg (Semperoper Dresden), Der Ring des Nibelungen (Hamburg State Opera), Mozart’s Da Ponte operas (Salzburg Festival), Ariadne auf Naxos, Parsifal and Tristan und Isolde (Zürich Opera), Tannhäuser (Vienna State Opera), Schubert/Ives’s Lazarus and Il ritorno d’Ulisse in patria (Theater an der Wien), Lucio Silla (Barcelona), Un ballo in maschera (Netherlands Opera), Pelléas et Mélisande, Daphne and Il trittico (Frankfurt Opera) and Lohengrin and Die Frau ohne Schatten (La Scala, Milan).
+He has also directed many operatic world premieres and contemporary operas, including works by Henze and Berio and Oehring’s AscheMOND oder The Fairy Queen for Berlin State Opera in 2013.

 News and features